Superfast Approximate Linear Least Squares Solution of a Highly Overdetermined Linear System of Equations: Superfast Dual LLSP

 \section{Superfast Dual LLSP}

-Any superfast algorithm for LLSP misses an input entry $m_{i,j}$ for some pair $i$ and $j$ and therefore cannot minimize the norm $||M{\bf y}||$ for the worst case input $M$.
+Any superfast algorithm for LLSP misses an input entry $m_{i,j}$ for some pair $i$ and $j$; therefore for its output the norm $||M{\bf y}||$ exceeds the norm $||M{\bf x_{\rm optimal}}||$by arbitrarily large factor for the worst case input $M$.
 Indeed modification of $m_{i,j}$ does not change the output of such an algorithm but can dramatically change an optimal solution to the LLSP.\footnote{Here we assume that $y_j\neq 0$.
 Otherwise we could delete the $j$th column of $M$, thus decreasing the input size.}

 The argument can be immediately extended to randomized algorithms, and so no superfast deterministic or randomized algorithm can solve Problem \ref{pr1} for all inputs.
-In particular randomized Algorithm \ref{algapprls} outputs nearly optimal solution of LLSP whp for any input, but it is not superfast.
-As we pointed out in the Introduction, however, the user would be happy even if the problem is solved just for a class of inputs of her/his interest, and this should motivate devising superfast algorithms that would solve LLSP for a large class of inputs.
+E.g., the randomized Algorithm \ref{algapprls} outputs nearly optimal solution of LLSP whp for any input, but it is not superfast.
+Now we can repeat our argument in the Introduction that the user would be happy even if the problem is solved just for a class of inputs of her/his interest, and this should motivate devising superfast algorithms that would solve LLSP for a large class of inputs.
 Our next theorem implies that a simple variation of Algorithm \ref{algapprls} is quite likely to do this.

-Namely by virtue of that theorem the algorithm still outputs a nearly optimal solution of Problem \ref{pr1} whp in the case of a random Gaussian input $M$ and {\em any} properly scaled unitary multiplier $F$.
+Namely, by virtue of that theorem the algorithm still outputs a nearly optimal solution of Problem \ref{pr1} whp in the case of a random Gaussian input $M$ and {\em any} properly scaled unitary multiplier $F$.
 By choosing a proper sparse multiplier we arrive at a superfast algorithm.

 \begin{theorem} Suppose that we are given three integers $s$, $m$, and $d$ such that $0<d\le s<m$, and two tolerance values $\gamma$ and $\epsilon$ satisfying (\ref{eqxigm}).
 Define a unitary matrix $Q_{s,m}\in \mathbb R^{s\times m}$ and a matrix $G_{m,d+1}\in \mathcal G^{m\times (d+1)}$ and write